Webert10/Webert10/README.md

 - Be welcome to a Data Analyst begginner Git.

-- It'll be a pleassure share every moment whith you.
+- It'll be a pleassure share every moment with you.

 - See you soon...